open-telemetry/opentelemetry-java/README.md

 We are also present in the [`#otel-java`](https://cloud-native.slack.com/archives/C014L2KCTE3) channel in the [CNCF slack](https://slack.cncf.io/).
 Please join us for more informal discussions.

+## Verifying Artifacts

+All artifacts published to Maven Central are signed with GPG for security purposes.
+You can verify the authenticity of artifacts by checking their signatures against our [published GPG key](KEYS).

 ## Contributing

 See [CONTRIBUTING.md](CONTRIBUTING.md) for: